Negress head clock: Background

 There are several individuals who claimed to have invented the Negress head clock.
 The Marquess of Worcester, for instance, patented the device in 1661, the same year Grollier de Serviere began producing the timepiece.
 Maurice Wheeler also claimed that he created the device in the Abridgment of the Philosophical Transactions in 1684.
 The most prominent version was that made by the French clockmaker Jean-Baptiste-André Furet, which was subsequently copied.
 Furet's work was produced ca. 1720–1807.
 Examples of the clock are in the collections of the Metropolitan Museum of Art in New York City, the Hillwood Museum, Washington, D.C., and the British and Spanish royal collections.
 A fifth clock is in a private collection.

 The clock is mentioned in an entry on 4 July 1784 in the anonymous Mémoires secrets that detailed daily life in late 18th-century Paris.
 The Mémoires relates that "The curious are going to M. Furet's shop in the rue Saint-Honoré to see three extraordinary clocks of his creation.
 The first represents the bust of a negress exceptionally made ...
 Upon pulling one ear-ring the hour is described in the right eye and the minutes in the left.
 Upon pulling the other a musical movement plays a succession of airs".

 Rita Dove's poem on the clock, "Ode on a Negress Head Clock, with Eight Tunes" was included in Dove's 2009 collection, Sonata Mulattica.
 It was also published in 2009 in The Kenyon Review.
 The poem is about the clock and a child playing the song "Marlbrough s'en va-t-en guerre" ("Marlborough Has Left for the War") for his late father.

 Design

 The clock is made from gilt and lacquered bronze and contains a musical box encased in its marble plinth.
 It is in the form of a bust of an African woman; she wears a turban and aigrette, and a draped tunic that has a 'garland of flowers and foliage'.
 A bow and quiver of arrows is attached to her back.
 Two gilt bronze putti flank either side of her.

-The time is shown on the clock with her eyes: the hours are shown in Roman numerals in her left eye with the minutes in Arabic numerals in her right eye.
+The time is shown on the clock with her eyes: the hours are shown in Roman numerals in her right eye (the left eye from the viewer's perspective) with the minutes in Arabic numerals in her left eye.
 At ten minutes to the hour her pupils slide back to display the time and close at two minutes past the hour.
 Her eyes can be reopened by pulling the earring in her right ear.